 But if we are to assume that happened, how did it all return to normal so quickly?
 Yet again, an implausible scenario.

-There is a never ending debate in the crypto and blockchain community, whether it is the price that follows the hash rate performance or the other way around.
+There is a never-ending debate in the crypto and blockchain community, whether it is the price that follows the hash rate performance or the other way around.

-Max Keiser, one of the more significant players in this space, has been a proponent of the theory that hash rate relates to price action.
+Max Keiser, one of the more significant players in this space, has been a proponent of the theory that the hash rate relates to price action.
 He once tweeted:

 It is true that the overall sentiment and confidence grows as we see increased hash rate and eventually that leads to more funds flowing into Bitcoin.

 Peter Schiff, an eminent economist, stock trader, financial advisor and above all long time BTC skeptic, would gladly point out that this was destined to be written down.
 But truth be told, his statement is far from being called a prediction.